 February 13, 2016 from 10 a.m. to 4 p.m.

 in partnership with the Changemaker Hub, the one-day Social Justice Lab will provide students from across campus with hands-on experience to use their passion to address social justice issues today.
 In this interactive co-learning space, participants will learn key tools that will accelerate putting these ideas into action.

 The Social Justice Lab is free to students, and includes meals (breakfast and lunch), snacks, and materials.
 Participants must commit to the entire experience - no late arrivals or early departures.

 Pine Valley, CA

 The annual Greater Than Yourself (GTY) Retreat is a free, two and a half day program bringing together a diverse set of students to explore personal awareness and identity, learn leadership concepts and strategies, and build campus relationships and alliances.
 Participants develop their knowledge of self and others, enhance their awareness of intergroup dynamics, and expand their "toolkits" of campus resources and involvement opportunities.
 Students return to campus relationships, organizations, and other involvements with new knowledge to promote understanding and networks for action.
 The retreat is co-sponsored by the United Front Multicultural Center (UFMC), the Student Leadership and Involvement Center (SLIC), and Associated Students.
-Click here to learn more and here to register (first-come, first-served basis).
+Learn more about the retreat and register (first-come, first-served basis).